laynegt/lyle-overbay/README.md

 ### Grunt tasks/options ###

 The default grunt task will produce a minified `overlay.js`.
 Run `grunt debug` to get non-minified output.
-Run `grunt test` to only run qunit tests.
+Run `grunt test` to only run qunit tests (two example tests are included).

 ### jQuery is included ###